JuHubby/bad-bank-app-create-react-app-Integration-Backend/README.md

 Admin Role: Allows access to the entire database and the ability to modify customer information.
 Customer Role: Limits access to only view their own data, ensuring privacy and security.
 This feature will enhances security and usability by controlling access based on user roles, ensuring that sensitive information is appropriately protected and managed within the application.

+I also want to synchronize the database between Firebase and MongoDB so that they contain identical information.
+This ensures that if someone creates an account, it will be reflected consistently in both databases.
+This approach is especially useful for apps that share authentication data across different parts of the application, ensuring uniformity and seamless authentication across the entire app.

 ## License information:
 MIT license.